• Skip to main content

 Space between compacted vertebrae increases.
 Pressure on spinal discs is relieved.
 Bulging and herniated discs begin to heal – and even slip back into their normal position.

-None the less, consult with your physical therapist or chiropractor before you start inverting at home.
+Nonetheless, consult with your physical therapist or chiropractor before you start inverting at home.

 You could feel soreness at the beginning, just like with “normal” stretches that you do.
 Just reduce the angle or the duration and move more gradually with the exercises.